 We believe animals should roam free

-Together with Cisco and Connected Conservation we use IoT to track illegal human behaviour keeping animals safe and free.
-Connected Conservation’s vision is to eliminate all forms of poaching, globally, through continued innovation in intelligent technology.
-A game reserve adjacent to the Kruger National Park harnessed the power of technology to dramatically reduce rhino poaching.
-In 2018, Connected Conservation expanded into other parts of Africa, including Mozambique, Zambia, and Kenya.
+Together with Cisco and the Connected Conservation Foundation, we use IoT to track illegal human behavior, keeping animals safe and free.
+The Connected Conservation Foundation's vision is to eliminate poaching in Africa through continued innovation in intelligent technology.
+Sabi Sand game reserve in South Africa, adjacent to the Kruger National Park, harnessed the power of technology to dramatically reduce rhino poaching.
+Then, in 2019, Connected Conservation expanded into other parts of Africa, including Zambia and Kenya.

 Why Connected Conservation makes sense